shohinsan/agenie/README.md

 You may use paid LLMs of your choice, such as OpenAI / AWS Bedrock / Gemini , but I used Ollama to host local Meta's Llama3 for exploring AutoGen myself.

+* Separately run research agent
+* Separately run programming agent
+* And then, lastly, run agent manager to see how the other 2 agents can be used to work together